-Doctors sometimes mistake B-12 deficiency for dementia.
+B-12 deficiency is an often unrecognised cause of dementia.
 B-12 deficiency is common in the elderly.
 This deficiency causes a loss of appetite.
 What is more, there are many factors that decrease B12 in the body.
 These include poor diet, poor intestinal absorption, digestive tract surgery, pharmaceutical interference, notably from proton pump inhibitors.

 Marginally low levels of B12 in the blood are a good clue that levels may be too low in brain cells.
 So even marginal B-12 deficiency over a long time period produces an increased risk of dementia.

 At Pulse our holistic doctors and good naturopaths are very pro-active in treating even marginal B12 deficiency.
-Of note, it is amazing how many patients feel better after a shot of intramuscular standard or methylated B12.
+Of note, it is amazing how many patients feel better after an intramuscular injection of intramuscular standard or methylated B12.

 – Vitamin E and carotene

 may help in preventing dementia.
 Interestingly, many patients with dementia have abnormally low levels of these nutrients in their bodies.
 This could simply be because they don’t eat well, or because the disease increases their nutrient need, or both.
 400 – 600 iu of vitamin E daily is a good dose.
 What is more, a good naturopath may also prescribe vitamin E to help prevent cardiovascular disease.

 (vitamin B3.)
 Overt deficiency is rare, yet some individuals require bigger than average doses to achieve optimal neurological function.